History and Philosophy

 IETP curriculum is built upon a foundation of skills and knowledge that are necessary to perform competently as an international educator.
 Training is activity-based, and participants gain experience that they are able to apply immediately upon their return to the workplace.

-The following are current IETP training options:
+The following is the current IETP training option:

 - IETP Certificate for International Education Professionals

 The IETP and Queen’s Faculty of Education are partnering to offer a combination of face-to-face and online courses that make up the Certificate for International Education Professionals program.